 401. Church History: The Church in the First Six Centuries.
 This course is designed to give a clear understanding of the nature of the Church established at Pentecost and developed through the ministry of the Apostles, to consider the outstanding developments under the leadership of the Apostolic and Church Fathers, and to acquaint the student with the controversies and the ecumenical councils of the fourth, fifth, and sixth centuries.
 Prescribed, first year, two hours, second semester.
 Professor Nash.
-Taught by Professor Harrison, winter semester, 1945-1946.
+Taught by Professor Bennetch, spring semester, 1947.